 Bottom fishing is another standard saltwater angling technique that I use on my Sarasota Bay fishing charters.
 It is differentiated from fishing with live bait in that the bait can be dead or frozen and is fished, usually with weight, right on the bottom.
 This is usually done around structure of some sort, such as ledges, rocks, reefs, docks, and bridges.

-The vast majority of the bottom fishing that I do in Sarasota Bay is using shrimp, live, dead, or frozen, for sheepshead in late winter and early shrimp.
+The vast majority of the bottom fishing that I do in Sarasota Bay is using shrimp, live, dead, or frozen, for sheepshead in late winter and early spring.
 Sheepshead move into the passes in big numbers to spawn.
 They feed on crustaceans and are rarely caught on lures.
 Mangrove snapper and other species are caught as well.